nyasu3w/M5DialWatch/README.md

+(due to mistakes at git rebase, some changes are not applied to the current repository for now)

 Thanks to VolosR, I can have a good M5Dial watch design (watchESPI.ino).
 I updated the code to show real time and to adjust with NTP server.

 Now only watchESPI is updated in devel branch.